Jonas Mekas: Career

 Mekas expanded the scope of his practice with his later works of multi-monitor installations, sound immersion pieces and "frozen-film" prints.
 Together they offer a new experience of his classic films and a novel presentation of his more recent video work.
 His work has been exhibited at the 51st Venice Biennial, PS1 Contemporary Art Center, the Ludwig Museum, the Serpentine Gallery, the Jewish Museum, and the Jonas Mekas Visual Arts Center.

 In 2007, Mekas released one film every day on his website, a project he entitled "The 365 Day Project."
-The online diary is still ongoing on Jonas Mekas' official website.
+The online diary is still ongoing on Jonas Mekas's official website.
 It was celebrated in 2015 with a show titled "The Internet Saga" which was curated by Francesco Urbano Ragazzi at Palazzo Foscari Contarini on the occasion of the 56th Venice Biennale of Visual Arts.

 Beginning in the 1970s, Mekas taught film courses at the New School for Social Research, MIT, Cooper Union, and New York University.

 Additionally, Mekas was a writer and published his poems and prose in Lithuanian, French, German, and English.
 His work has been translated into English by the Lithuanian-American poet Vyt Bakaitis in such collections as Daybooks: 1970-1972 (Portable Press at Yo-Yo Labs, 2003) and a bilingual anthology of modern Lithuanian verse, Gyvas atodūsis/Breathing Free, poems (Lietuvos, 2001).
 Mekas published many of his journals and diaries, including I Had Nowhere to Go: Diaries, 1944–1954 and Letters from Nowhere, as well as articles on film criticism, theory, and technique.
 In 2007, the Jonas Mekas Visual Arts Center was opened in Vilnius.

-One of Mekas' last exhibitions, "Notes from Downtown," took place at James Fuentes Gallery on the Lower East Side in 2018.
+One of Mekas's last exhibitions, "Notes from Downtown," took place at James Fuentes Gallery on the Lower East Side in 2018.
 Mekas's last work, Requiem, premiered posthumously at The Shed in New York City on November 1, 2019.
 The 84-minute video was commissioned by The Shed and Festspielhaus Baden-Baden.
 It screened in tandem with a performance of Verdi's Requiem, conducted by Teodor Currentzis and performed by the musicAeterna orchestra.